dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 });
 ```

-DynamoDB's *UpdateItem* operation supports similar semantics with a combination of *Key* clause to select the item to be updated using its primary key, and the *ConditionExpression* to ensure the item still has the expected version before it is updated:
+DynamoDB's *UpdateItem* operation supports similar semantics with a combination of a *Key* clause to select the item to be updated using its primary key, and a *ConditionExpression* to ensure the item still has the expected version before it is updated:

 ```javascript
 // Update a document with new_data only if